 Combine flour, salt and baking soda together in a large bowl.
 Set aside.

-Cream Crisco shortening, both sugars, egg, water, and vanilla together until light and fluffy.
+Cream Crisco shortening, both sugars, egg, water, and vanilla together with a mixer until light and fluffy.
+This will take about 5 minutes.
+Be sure to stop occasionally and scrape down the sides of the bowl so everything gets mixed properly.

 Stir dry mixture into the sugar mixture.
-Mix well.
+Mix well with a spoon.

 Stir in oats and optional ingredients if you are using them.

-Let cool a few minutes on the cookie sheet before removing to a wire rack to cool completely.
+Let cool 5 minutes on the cookie sheet before removing to a wire rack to cool completely.
+If you. move them too soon they will fall apart.

 Video